The Only Room Without a Door

 We’ve been solving the wrong problem

-Every other space in your life that felt out of control — you fixed it the same way.
+Every other space in your life that felt out of control, you fixed it the same way.
 You set a boundary.
 A system.
 A queue.
 You didn’t try to sort faster.
 You slowed down what was coming in.

 But with email, we’ve been taught to manage the chaos instead of questioning why the chaos exists.
 Better filters.
 More folders.
 Faster sorting.
 Perpetual phishing training that asks you to be the door.

 All of them are strategies for coping with a room that has no walls.
+We wrote about why even the best smart filters fall short in rules, not guesses.

 What if the room just had a door?